DappCoderr/Cadence-fun-frontend/public/modules/Module 3/Lesson 9.md

 ---
-title: Lesson 9 - Building Your Vault
+Lesson 9 - Building Your Vault
 ---

 Remember all those cool NFTs you've been collecting?
 What if you find a new one you love, but don't have a place to store it yet?
 No worries, adventurer!
 Today's lesson is about creating collections instantly, whenever you need them.